2013–14 Port Vale F.C. season: League One

 Manager Micky Adams' first signing of the season was winger Kaid Mohamed, who stepped up to League One from League Two play-off semi-finalists Cheltenham Town; he was seen as a replacement for departing left-winger Ashley Vincent.
 Also joining the club were Preston North End defender Chris Robertson, Southend United forward Gavin Tomlin, and Sheffield Wednesday central midfielder Chris Lines.
 Liam Dickinson joined the Vale on trial for the second summer in a row, and again left without a contract after failing to prove his fitness.
 Adams, known for his gruelingly tough pre-season workouts, did not disappoint and left his players exhausted following their trip to Ireland.
 Following the trip, Anthony Griffith re-joined the club after securing his exit from League One rivals Leyton Orient.
 Mathias Kouo-Doumbé, Paul Reid and Ben Parker joined the club on trial, as Vale desperately needed more defensive cover.
-However the sixth signing of the summer was revealed as former Stoke City left-back Carl Dickinson, who secured his release form Watford in order to join the Vale.
+However, the sixth signing of the summer was revealed as former Stoke City left-back Carl Dickinson, who secured his release form Watford in order to join the Vale.
 Chairman Norman Smurthwaite then told fans that there were to be no new signings as the club's wage bill was now up to 60 per cent of turnover – the maximum allowed under the Football League's new Financial Fair Play rule.
+When asked what he though about Port Vale being one of the bookmakers favourites for relegation, Adams mused that "you never see a bookie on a bike do you?
+They’ve always got Jags and Mercs".

 Vale opened the season with a credible 1–1 draw at home to Brentford; the "Bees" were tipped to gain promotion after losing last season's play-off final, but failed to make the most of the numerous chances they created at Vale Park.
 Vale then travelled away from home with a defensive mindset and narrowly lost 1–0 at Colchester United.
 Adams admitted that he picked the wrong side and formation, and that his players also seemed to lack "enthusiasm" in the game.
 He made changes to his team and tactics – reverting to 4–4–2 – for the visit of newly promoted Bradford City, and Vale secured a deserved 2–1 victory.
-The win was however marred by racist chanting by a small section of supporters on the Railway Paddock; the club was later given a warning by the FA for the incident.
+The win was however, marred by racist chanting by a small section of supporters on the Railway Paddock; the club was later given a warning by the FA for the incident.
 Vale then travelled to Oldham Athletic and were well beaten 3–1 after Lee Hughes missed a 37th-minute penalty when the scores were level at 1–1.
-They ended the month with another defeat, as Wolverhampton Wanderers left Burslem with a 3–1 win, the one positive being Tom Pope getting off the mark with a last minute consolation.
+They ended the month with another defeat, as Wolverhampton Wanderers left Burslem with a 3–1 win, the one positive being Tom Pope getting off the mark with a last-minute consolation.
 Further crowd problems emerged as 23 fans were arrested after violence erupted after the game.